wennycooper/Auto-Docking-Design/README.md

  * If neither R0 nor R1 got RC5(0x43) code for a period of time, it should be treat as "lost docking station", and it should go back to the previous stop.
 * Until the sensor limitSW is contact to the docking station.
 Then stop the base.

+## Regarding to the landing point
+* emitter angle = 30 degree
+* landing point is 1.5 in front of the docking station
+* the width of the zone is 1.5m * sin(15) * 2 = 0.775m, which is okay compared to the navigation errors.

 # ISSUES
 * n/a